MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/define-settings-parent-child-cases.md

 ---
-title: Define settings for parent and child cases (Dynamics 365 Customer Service)
+title: Define settings for parent and child cases
 description: Learn to define settings for parent and child cases in Dynamics 365 Customer Service. ms.date: 12/22/2023 ms.topic: how-to